samagior/us-fr-keyboard/README.md

 This layout is for people using the US-INTL as a main french keyboard and require often use of the APOSTROPHE or QUOTATION MARK characters; preventing he double press normaly require for those character.
 Any other ponctuated language that do not relies on APOSTROPHE and QUOTATION MARK for regular ponctuation may work just as fine.

-This layout is a "DO IT ALL" kind, not a fast typing one.

 For exemple, in french using this layout ;

 - é/ç ; are ponctuation made using the APOSTROPHE key.
 Since they are made **easely accessible** already from the AltGr modifier; we can easely accomodate for the missing dead key.